philthephatman/awesome-hacking-lists/ahhh.md

 ## Java

+- [tink](https://github.com/google/tink) - Tink is a small crypto library that provides a safe, simple, agile and fast way to accomplish some common crypto tasks.
+It is written by a group of cryptographers and security engineers at Google, but it is not an official Google product.
+- [psychoPATH](https://github.com/ewilded/psychoPATH) - psychoPATH - hunting file uploads & LFI in the dark.
+This tool is a highly configurable payload generator detecting LFI & web root file uploads.
+Involves advanced path traversal evasive techniques, dynamic web root list generation, output encoding, site map-searching payload generator, LFI mode, nix & windows support, single byte generator.
+Now available in the Burp App Store!
+- [shelling](https://github.com/ewilded/shelling) - SHELLING - a comprehensive OS command injection payload generator
 - [bypasswaf](https://github.com/codewatchorg/bypasswaf) - Add headers to all Burp requests to bypass some WAF products
 - [BurpSuiteLoggerPlusPlus](https://github.com/nccgroup/BurpSuiteLoggerPlusPlus) - Burp Suite Logger++: Log activities of all the tools in Burp Suite
 - [JavaSerialKiller](https://github.com/NetSPI/JavaSerialKiller) - Burp extension to perform Java Deserialization Attacks
 - [SerialKillerBypassGadgetCollection](https://github.com/pwntester/SerialKillerBypassGadgetCollection) - Collection of bypass gadgets to extend and wrap ysoserial payloads
-- [firescape](https://github.com/gen0cide-/firescape) - MMORPG client and server in Java for personal research
+- [firescape](https://github.com/gen0cide/firescape) - MMORPG client and server in Java for personal research

 ## JavaScript